Materials-Consortia/OPTIMADE/optimade.rst

     Implementations are thus allowed to decide that some of these properties are part of what can be seen as the default value of :query-param:`response_fields` when that query parameter is omitted.
     Implementations SHOULD NOT include database-provider-specific properties when the query parameter :query-param:`response_fields` is present but does not list them.
   - These MUST be prefixed by a database-provider-specific prefix (see appendix `Database-Provider-Specific Namespace Prefixes`_).
+  - Implementations MUST add the properties to the list of :property:`properties` under the respective entry listing :endpoint:`info` endpoint (see `Entry Listing Info Endpoints`_).

 - **Examples**: A few examples of valid database-provided-specific property names follows: